-Under IFRS 9, the option to convert constitute an embedded derivative which had to be separated from the underlying obligation on the basis of its fair value, which value had to be reassessed at each accounting date (see note 17).
+Under IFRS 9, the option to convert constitute an embedded derivative which had to be separated from the underlying obligation on the basis of its fair value, which value had to be reassessed at each accounting date (see note 16).
 The remaining liability element had to be restored to its original face value by means of accretion charged over the life of the notes.
+All remaining notes together with accrued interest were converted during the year ended 31 December 2020.